analogdevicesinc/ToF/doc/user-guide/ADTF3175D-EvalKit-610.md

    2. When prompted with **InstallShield Wizard Completed**, choose *Download image file*.
    * Notes
      * Unless changed by the user, the package installs to *c:\Analog Devices\TOF_Evaluation_ADTF3175D-Rel6.1.0* location.
-     * If the image file was not downloaded via the installer it can still be download using *get_image.cmd*. *get_image.cmd* isis available at *TOF_Evaluation_ADTF3175D-Rel6.1.0\image\get_image.cmd*.
+     * If the image file was not downloaded via the installer it can still be download using *get_image.cmd*. *get_image.cmd* is available at *TOF_Evaluation_ADTF3175D-Rel6.1.0\image\get_image.cmd*.
 This can be also used to re-download the image file.
 1. Prepare for the next stages.
    1. Once download completed and zip file will be available at the same location.
    2. Unzip the downloaded file, *NXP-Img-Rel6.1.0-ADTF3175D-xxxxxxxx.zip* file.
 This can be done from the context menu of explorer.
 Or using PowerShell.